Ace-9999/A-Vouch-Bot/README.md

-# Mr.-DankAid
+# A Vouch Bot

-A normal easy bot made by me.
-Its custom.
-The code aint that great.
-Everything here is made customly for my friends with their id's and auto responses.
-If you want, take the code and copy it down with a couple tweaks.
+This bot can count your vouches.
+The prefix is /.
+To view vouches /v or /vouches.
+Can be used for counting dank memer trade vouches or vouches for coding well, etc.